 Image by Ashwani Kumar via Wikipedia

 The stunning landscape of this quaint little town in the Himalayan town in Arunachal Pradesh is incredibly beautiful and pristine.
 It is a place where you get to relish the true beauty of nature.
 The dense bamboo settlements, murmuring rivulets and acres of lush rice paddy fields make this village enchanting beyond words.
-However, you need to get official permits from the Government of Arunachal Pradesh to visit the valley because it is a restricted area.
+However, you need to get official permits from the Government of Arunachal Pradesh.

 7. Visit Malana, Nestling in the Hills of Himachal Pradesh